Is the certificate an actual credential or just verification of attendance?

 Yes!
 Most of the students are working professionals in their 30’s or 40’s, but there are some younger students who have just graduated from college and older students who have over 30 years of experience in their fields.
 Some are thinking about changing careers or retiring and pursuing encore careers.
 Others have focused on family responsibilities and are now ready to return to the workforce.
 The internet is a great equalizer – no one in fully on-line classes remains aware of the age differences for long, and the mix of seasoned insights and youthful aspiration makes the exchange of ideas especially enlightening for all.

-How did you choose the six required courses?
+How did you choose the nonprofit management courses?

 How does an on-line course work?